 Well, the difference is in the binocular lens coatings.
-Binoculars that have same objective lenses have same light gathering power.
+Binoculars that have the same objective lenses have the same light-gathering power.
 The difference, however, is how much of that light gathered by the objective lens gets to your eyes.

 The difference in brightness between binoculars is the quality of their lenses and prisms coatings.
 If the quality of the glass and lenses are the same you won’t see any difference.
 Light is lost as it travels through the lenses to your eyes.

 Bigger objective lenses can compensate for this lost light, but they result in heavier binoculars.
 In the 1940s, it was discovered that coating the glass with magnesium fluoride would let more light through.
 So this technology was used in helping reduce reflections to 1-1/2% per surface, instead of 5%.
 Today, more coatings are added.

 Optical coatings are applied to reduce internal light loss and glare.
 When lenses are coated, they have a better light transmission resulting in greater image sharpness and contrast.
 Without optical coatings, each lens may lose up to 5 percent of the light passing through it and this can go to about 35 percent if the optics are poor quality.

 When light travels through a lens, some light reflects off its surface and is lost thereby reducing the image quality.
 That is why manufacturers deposit thin chemical coatings on lens surfaces to reduce reflective loss and improve light transmission.
 When the glass is coated, they will appear less shiny.
 Due to the magnesium fluoride or calcium fluoride coatings the lens are made from, they may appear greenish, bluish, or brownish tinted in color.

 Because light has different color wavelengths, the coatings will destructively interfere with certain colors, thereby eliminating or reducing their reflections.
 When this happens, you will have more lights transmitted to your eyes.
 That is when you get a brighter and sharper image.